Primary Schools Sports Days run by Year 9s

 King's uses its own grounds, and simple sporting equipment, including balls, relay batons, high jump, running track and paraphernalia for obstacle course amongst other items.

-Teaching staff from all schools are present, and TAs from Bond and the other four schools are usually in attendance.
+Teaching staff from all schools are present, and TAs from Bond and the other five schools are usually in attendance.

 Anticipated outcomes are heightened enjoyment in sport and competitive athletics and the benefit of working with good older role models.
 King's pupils also benefit from the opportunity to coach and work with younger pupils.